cyberdeckcipher/cyberdeckcipher/README.md

 </div>
 <div>
   <p>
        I'm a ADHD game dev currently working with Salesforce.
-But with fullstack dotnet and javascript things too :)
+But with cybersecurity and fullstack dotnet / javascript things too :)
-      <br>This is my personal github.
+      <br>This is my personal github!
+All my projects here are opensource! so feel free to look arround
   </p>
 </div>
 <br>
 <div>
-  <p> Want to see more of my work?
+  <p> Want to see some of my art work?
 Take a look at my... </p>
   <ul>
     <li><a href="https://www.artstation.com/cyberdeckcipher">:link:Artstation page:link:</a></li>
     <li><a href="https://sketchfab.com/cyberdeckcipher">:link:Sketchfab page:link:</a></li>